 Nanaboozhoo (Greetings in the name of Ojibwe First Teacher)!
-Hopi Martin miinawaa (again).
+Dr. Hopi maampii miinawaa (here again).
 When I first began thinking about ‘Land as Teacher’, I used the phrase “Land as First Teacher” particularly when I spoke with Early Childhood Educators.
 Initially, I thought this would help people who had become familiar with the Reggio Emilia-inspired concept “environment as third teacher” begin to appreciate Indigenous worldviews that prioritize Land (with a capital ‘L’) in the Early Years.

 “… Indigenous education is not Indigenous or education from within our intellectual traditions unless it comes through the land, unless it occurs in an Indigenous context using Indigenous processes” (Leanne Simpson citing Vine Deloria Jr., 2014, p.
 9)